 Event selections are enumerated as follow.

 A possible discriminator between background and signal events is the N-subjetiness τ21 = τ2/τ1.
-That is, the smaller is τ21, the closer the jet is to a dipole (rather than monopole) structure, as is explained
+That is, the smaller is τ21, the closer the jet is to a dipole (rather than monopole) structure, as is explained here.

 B-tagging is a method used to identify jets originating from b-(anti)quarks, and is based on the lifetime of the decay products of the b-quark.
 Hadrons containing b-quarks frequently have a lifetime long enough to travel a measurable distance in the detector, causing a secondary vertex of charged tracks within the jet.
-This vertex is reconstructed using the
+This vertex is reconstructed using the adaptive vertex fitter in a cone of ΔR = 0.3 around the the primary vertex.
+The secondary vertex is rejected if it is either too much like the primary vertex or too far from it.
+The Combined Secondary Vertex (CSV) combines secondary vertices and lifetime information to construct a probability discriminator (between 0 and 1) to distinguish b-quark jets from other jets, resulting in two "working points":

 Two baseline b-tagging approaches have been investigated:

 The background is estimated using a data-driven called ABCD method.
 A sideband is defined with a different jet mass window cut on the second jet (first jet remains in a 110 - 135 GeV window).
-Then, the background for
+Then, the background for n b-tags is estimated using the spectrum of n - 1 b-tags.
+Assuming the mass and b-tag windows as in the table bellow, signal D can be estimated as D = (A/C).B.

 Two assumptions were considered to use this method: